 December 15, 1920, Times Square.
 Another big trade that helped the Yanks and hurt the Sox.
 Ruppert sent 4 players, including the decent Del Pratt and Muddy Ruel, to Boston, and perhaps gave up too soon on both of them.
 But in return, he got 4 players, notably Wally Schang and Waite Hoyt.
 Had there been an All-Star Game at the time, Schang would have been the AL catcher just about every season from 1914 (with the A's) until 1924.

 Hoyt, only 21 at the time of the trade and a native New Yorker (a graduate of Erasmus Hall High School in Brooklyn), hadn't done much for the Sox, who gave up him way too soon.
 He became a Hall of Fame pitcher for the Yankees.
 Later, he became a beloved broadcaster for the Cincinnati Reds.

-This would have been a much better trade for the Sox if they'd kept Ruel, but in 1923, in one of his last deals, Frazee traded him to Griffith's Senators, and he was the catcher on the Senators' first 2 Pennants, 1924 and '25.
+This trade wouldn't have been nearly so bad for the Sox if they'd kept Ruel.
+But in 1923, in one of his last deals, Frazee traded him to Griffith's Senators, and he was the catcher on the Senators' 1st 2 Pennants, 1924 and '25.
 Pratt at least gave the Sox .300 averages and 188 RBIs in his first 2 seasons with them, so it wasn't a total loss.
 But this was a bonehead trade for Boston.

 June 29, 1921, Polo Grounds.
 Roger Peckinpaugh -- a decent infielder but not known as much of a hitter -- homers in the bottom of the 10th, to give the Yankees a 5-3 win.
 The winning pitcher: A former Red Sock named Carl Mays.
 The losing pitcher for Boston: A future Yankee named Bullet Joe Bush.